wlerin/feralfilehosting/Feral Wiki/General/Your Feral slot is active - Part 2 - Using your slot/readme.md

 Transmission Web Gui
 ---

 Transmission is a fast, easy, and free multi-platform BitTorrent client that comes with a Web interface.
-While not the preferred client of those offered, transmission's interface is simple and easy to understand.
+While not the preferred client of those offered, Transmission's interface is simple and easy to understand.
 Transmission works well for low numbers of torrents, less than 100, and can be used at most private trackers.
-Please be aware, some trackers may not support transmission or the version we use.
+Please be aware, some trackers may not support Transmission or the version we use.

-In the transmission Web Gui you click on the Folder icon to add a torrent or magnet link.
+In the Transmission Web Gui you click on the Folder icon to add a torrent or magnet link.

 ![](https://raw.github.com/feralhosting/feralfilehosting/master/Feral Wiki/General/Your Feral slot is active - Part 2 - Using your slot/05 transmission 1.png)